 There are many ways you can recover an abandoned user’s email address.

 You can create different pop-ups, for example.
-Host a game or offer a discount and make your popup appear on your checkout page just because.
+Host a game or offer a discount and make your popup appear on your checkout flow just because.

 Or organize fun polls your visitors won’t be able to resist just before they leave.
 There are tools such as Lucky Orange that can make those polls appear just at the right place at the right time.